 ...Are fixed focal length lenses.
 A fixed focal length lens doesn't have a barrel/glass element inside to move back and forth.
 It is literally fixed and doesn't move.

-These are the 35mm, 50mm, or 85mm lenses you see on the market that're just that, 50mm.
+These are the 35mm, 50mm, or 85mm lenses you see on the market that's just that, 50mm.
 They don't zoom.
 The point of convergence remains the same and can't be changed.

-Again, we will explain the advantages and disadvantages to either camera lens in the near future.
+Again, we will explain the advantages and disadvantages of either camera lens in the near future.

 Well, simply put - it can do a lot of things.

 Wide-angle lenses are typically lenses that fall below 24mm.
 A wide-angle lens will allow you to see much more of your surroundings than telephoto lenses would (lens with a long focal length).

 A wide angle lens is commonly used for landscapes, Real Estate Photography, large outdoor events (markets, weddings), etc...

 Telephoto lenses, on the other hand, are great when you need the reach (sports) - or when you want background compression (nice portraits).